ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ### audit

 - The observable returned by the `audit` operator's duration selector must emit a next notification to end the duration.
 Complete notifications no longer end the duration.
+- `audit` now emits the last value from the source when the source completes.
+Previously, `audit` would mirror the completion without emitting the value.

+### auditTime

+- `auditTime` now emits the last value from the source when the source completes, after the audit duration elapses.
+Previously, `auditTime` would mirror the completion without emitting the value, without waiting for the audit duration to elapse.

 ### buffer